 How much will it cost?

-Approximate costs (2013-14)
+Approximate costs (2022 – 23)

-- Students must provide an iPad, iPod Touch or iPhone meeting minimum College requirements.
+- Students must provide an iPad, iPod Touch or iPhone (or Android) meeting minimum College requirements.

 Bursaries and financial assistance